ramirez368/blog2.github.io/index.md

 [//]: #  There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.

-# Installation of the Apache Server and Prerequistis?
+# Installation of the Apache Server

 # Prerequisites
 Before you begin this guide, you should have a regular, non-root user with sudo privileges configured on your server.
 Additionally, you will need to enable a basic firewall to block non-essential ports.
 You can learn how to configure a regular user account and set up a firewall for your server by following our Initial server setup guide for Ubuntu 20.04.